 The commission renewed Wheaton’s accreditation on October 8, 2019.
 The details of the commission’s decision are contained in its official notice of accreditation found at wheatoncollege.edu/academics/accreditation.

 Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
 Individuals may also contact:

 Notice of Nondiscrimination

 Wheaton College is committed to the principles of Equal Opportunity as defined under federal and state law.
 It does not discriminate on the basis of race, color, disability, genetic information, national or ethnic origin, citizenship, age, religion, sex, gender, sexual orientation, gender identity, gender expression, pregnancy, marital status, military or veteran status, membership in the Uniformed Services, or any other legally protected status in its admission policy, programs, or activities, educational policies, scholarship and loan programs, athletic and other College administered programs, or employment practices and programs.

 The following office has been designated to handle inquiries regarding the nondiscrimination policy:

 Office of Human Resources

 26 E. Main Street

 To contact Wheaton College, individuals may write to us at 26 East Main Street, Norton, MA 02766 or call the main number which is 508-286-8200.

-The information in the catalog was accurate at the time of publication.
-The college reserves the right to make changes from time to time affecting its curriculum, fees or other matters as educational and financial considerations require.
+The information in the catalog is current at the time of publication.
+The College reserves the right at any time to make changes affecting its curriculum, fees or other matters.